 Your temporary crown will be removed during your second appointment.
 The tooth will be cleaned, and your new crown will be carefully placed to ensure that the spacing and bite are healthy.

 You will be given careful instructions and encouraged to have regular dental visits to monitor your new crown.

 A dental bridge is an excellent way to replace missing teeth.

 There are several options when it comes to bridges.
 Our dental professionals will make sure we pick the best option for your particular needs.
 The “traditional bridge” is the most common type.
 It is usually made of porcelain fused to metal.
 Porcelain fixed bridges are most popular because they look like natural teeth.
 They consist of two crowns that go over two anchoring teeth (abutment teeth) with the replacement teeth (pontics) in the middle, where they will fill the gap created from the missing teeth.

 Maintain facial shape.

 Prevent remaining teeth from drifting out of position.

 Restore chewing and speaking ability.

 Upgrade from a removable partial denture to a permanent dental appliance.

-You will receive care instructions at the conclusion of your treatment.
+At the conclusion of your treatment, you will receive instructions on how to best care for your bridge.
 Proper brushing, flossing, and regular dental visits will aid in the longevity of your new permanent bridge.